 Jeff has an extensive background in Demand Management, Sales & Operations Planning, Advanced Planning and Scheduling, and Lean Six Sigma process improvement.
-His past roles led him to work internationally for Fortune 500 companies in the consumer packaged goods, agricultural sciences, and chemical process industries.
-Throughout his consulting career, Jeff has assisted a myriad of clients to improve their supply chain processes, from strategy through implementation.
-Prior, Jeff worked in the chemical process industry, and after completing his MBA, was three years with Coopers & Lybrand as a Senior Manager in their supply chain optimization practice.
-Jeff has a BS in Chemical Engineering from the University of Illinois, and an MBA from the University of Michigan-Flint.
-Plus, he is an IBF Certified Professional Forecaster (CPF).
+His past roles led him to work internationally for Fortune 500 companies in the consumer-packaged goods, agricultural sciences, and chemical process industries.
+Throughout his consulting career, Jeff has assisted a myriad of clients to improve their supply chain processes, from strategy through to implementation.
+Prior to consulting, Jeff worked in the chemical process industry, and after completing his MBA, spent three years with Coopers & Lybrand as a Senior Manager in their supply chain optimization practice.
+Currently Jeff is a Director in the Integrated Demand & Supply Planning practice at Chainalytics.
+In this role, he works with some of the world's best-known companies to improve their supply chain planning processes and capabilities, from design to implementation.
+Jeff holds a B.S. in Chemical Engineering, an MBA, and a Master of Engineering in Supply Chain Management from MIT.
+He is also a recipient of Supply & Demand Chain Executive's 2019 Pros to Know award.
+Jeff is an advocate for advancing the supply chain management field and does so through training, speaking, and volunteering at IBF events worldwide.
+He is an IBF Certified Professional Forecaster (CPF).